 Global Payment Program (GPP) Support

-The Medi-Cal 2020 waiver’s Global Payment Program for the remaining uninsured provides incentives for California’s public health care systems to deliver care in more innovative and effective ways, including spreading the use of “non-traditional services” like technology-based visits, group classes, and electronic referral and electronic consultation with specialty care providers.
-In many cases, these are services that have never been tracked before, because they were previously not eligible for payment.
+The Medi-Cal 2020 waiver’s Global Payment Program for the remaining uninsured provides incentives for California’s public health care systems to deliver care in more innovative and effective ways, including emphasizing primary and preventive care and spreading the use of “non-traditional services” such as technology-based visits, group classes, and electronic referral and electronic consultation with specialty care providers.
+In many cases, these services have never been tracked before, because they were previously not eligible for payment.
 These non-traditional services offer patients more options for timely, convenient and patient-centered care.